AntonKrug/portableDebianBuild/README.md

 Use the updateScripts.sh from time to time to make sure the scripts are up-to-date

-# Use cases - examples how to build something with this system
+# Use cases - examples how to build projects

 ## uWebSockets